mirzahalilcevic/TheEscape/README.md

 # The Escape

-A first-person Wolfenstein 3D inspired game my [colleague](https://github.com/jasminhadzic) and I built for a school project.
+A first-person Wolfenstein 3D inspired game [a colleague](https://github.com/jasminhadzic) and I built for a school project.
 The game is written in C++ and uses Windows GDI with a ray casting algorithm for rendering.

 ## Download